01000001melia/computer-science/README.md

 </p>
 </div>

-**Note:**>  I am focusing on the courses that directly match my current learning goals.
+> **Note:** As a self-taught learner without a Computer Science degree, I am focusing on the courses that directly match my current learning goals.
 I may return to complete the remaining topics in the future.

 # Curriculum